 Cornmeal helps balance blood fat, thereby preventing cardiovascular diseases.
 Still, cornmeal produced from refined starch will not have many nutrients due to loss of fiber, protein, and some minerals contained in the outer shell of the seed and seed.

 - Gives a thickening consistency and delicious taste to soups, sauces, biscuits, cakes, etc.

-- Use cornmeal to thicken, thicken, and binder for tea, soups, sauces, puddings, and creams.
+- Use cornmeal is a good method to thicken chili, soups, sauces, teas, puddings, and creams.

 - Used as auxiliary dough for baked goods, biscuits, baked goods.